 The company has been involved titles released on the PS4, Switch, Xbox One, PC, PS3, Xbox 360, DS/DSi, PS2, Power Mac, Xbox, GBA, PlayStation, Game Boy Color, Dreamcast, N64, Saturn, X Windows, Jaguar, Sega 32-X, SNES, Mac and 3DO.
 Of these, "Quake 2" (N64), "Quake III Revolution" (PS2), "Doom III" (PC), "Doom III" (Xbox), "Doom III: Resurrection of Evil" (Xbox) has been a best selling title.

-The company is currently involved with the forthcoming 2019 release "Doom Eternal" (Switch).
+The company's most recent involvement was on the 2019 release "Doom Eternal" (Switch).

 04 Apr 2014